 Each July and August, approximately 140 youngsters between the ages of 5 and 18 learn to sail.

 Tours and social events - some local and some out of town.

-All qualified club members can use the club-owned Martin 242 and the Capri 25 "Imagine", or any of the Club's sailing dinghies.
+All qualified club members can use the club-owned Capri 25 "Imagine".
+Contact the boat manager for details.